cyb3rjerry/c-b.io/content/_index.md

 # Ham Radio

-So obviously I turned a passion into my work.
+So now I've turned a passion into work.
 Obviously, because we can't have good things in life, this meant this was no longer a hobbie.
 And I **needed** a hobbie.
 This is when I discovered the absolute :sparkles: joys :sparkles: of [Ham radio](https://en.wikipedia.org/wiki/Amateur_radio).
 Although super cool, it's a pretty fucking big money pit so my setup is still fairly jank.

-I won't go into my setup here because the intro is already getting a little long but if you're curious to see my setup I encourage you to go see my QRZ page ([VA2CJX](https://www.qrz.com/db/VA2CJX)).
+I won't go into my setup here because the intro is already getting a little long but if you're curious to see my setup I encourage you to go see my QRZ page [VA2CJX](https://www.qrz.com/db/VA2CJX).

 ---